 1. What is my child’s current visual acuity?

-2. Does my child show any signs of myopia?
+2. Does my child show any signs or risk-factors of nearsightedness/myopia?

 3. Does my child have any signs of other eye conditions or diseases?